corda/corda/docs/source/wire-format.rst

 Header
 ------

-All messages start with the 8 byte sequence ``corda\1\0\0``, that is, the string "corda" followed by a one byte and then two zero bytes.
+All messages start with the 5 byte sequence ``corda`` followed by three versioning bytes: major, minor and encoding.
 That means you can't directly feed a Corda message into an AMQP library.
 You must check the header string and then skip it.
+This is deliberate, to enable other message formats in future.

-The '1' byte indicates the major version of the format.
-It should always be set to 1, if it isn't that implies a backwards incompatible serialisation format has been developed and you should abort.
-The second and third bytes are incremented if we make extensions to the format.
-You can usually ignore these.
+The first version byte is set to 1 and indicates the major version of the format.
+It should always be set to 1, if it isn't that means a backwards incompatible serialisation format has been developed and you should therefore abort.
+The second byte is a minor version, you should be able to tolerate this incrementing as long as your code is robust to unknown data (e.g. new schema elements).
+The third byte is an encoding byte.
+This is used to indicate new features like compression are active.
+You should abort if this isn't zero.

 AMQP intro
 ----------